Oh, Hollywood. The red carpets, the flashing lights, the star-studded parties…

 Film Art LA (among other rental companies, like Art for Film NYC) assembles a curated selection of work via artist submissions, so make sure your website is up and ready to go!

 Valda Lake runs Wallspace, an art gallery on La Brea in Los Angeles.
 She explains that at least one-third of her business is selling pieces to Hollywood, which causes viewers to try to find her and the artists she showcases.
-Lake reveals, “One man from the TV show Mad Men, he had tracked down the artist, he was calling, emailing all the way from Germany…It’s smart of an artist to think of this as a business, make the work work for you.”
+Lake told us a story about a man who loved a piece of art work from the show Mad Men so much that he tracked down the artist who created it: “he was calling, emailing all the way from Germany…It’s smart of an artist to think of this as a business, make the work work for you.”

-Since Vancouver offers a generous tax credit to Hollywood projects shot on site, it’s no surprise that the Vancouver Art Gallery also sells art for TV and film.
+Are you an artist outside of Hollywood?
+There’s also galleries that do similar work outside of LA.
+For instance, Vancouver Art Gallery sells art for TV and film.
 The gallery holds an open call for submissions every year, and its mission is to promote local artists.

-Every gallery has its own submission policy, so make sure to do your research before approaching a gallery.
+Whatever gallery you choose to submit your art to, every one has its own submission policy, so make sure to do your research before hand.

-Jessica Heyman, who created Art for Film in NYC, describes the factors that can make artwork for appealing to set decorators:
+In an article for Art Business News, Jessica Heyman, who created Art for Film in NYC, described the factors that can make artwork more appealing to set decorators:

 “Medium to large format abstract work is generally more sought after than figurative work.
 As a figurative piece, especially a portrait, may convey something about a character’s personality or history, whereas abstract work is usually more subtle and can be more open to interpretation.
 Most decorators and designers avoid loud, bright colors, as they can distract from the action in the scene… You don’t want background set decoration that jumps out of the background too much.”

-“You have to be professional and easy to work with,” says Anne Silber, veteran Hollywood artist.
+“You have to be professional and easy to work with,” said Anne Silber to Art Business News.
 “You also have to understand that it is not just a matter of the buyer liking your artwork; the art has to be appropriate to help define their characters and also work within the production budget.”

 Dying to see your art on TV shows like Game of Thrones and The Walking Dead?
-Living near production hubs is helpful, but not essential.
-According to artist Tom St. Amand, whose credits include The Hulk, Star Wars, and Jurassic Park, a large portion of “Hollywood artists” have some sort of Hollywood background, either by birth or education.
-That’s because they have easier access to production companies, industry courses, and film professionals.
-However, if you live elsewhere, don’t fret!
-The internet is a great way to showcase your art chops.
+Living near production hubs is helpful, but not essential The internet is a great way to showcase your art chops.
 Galleries will pay attention.

 The road to becoming a successful Hollywood artist is tough, so make sure to keep your greater purpose in mind.
 Need inspiration?
 Renowned artist Rene Magritte famously said, “Life obliges me to do something, so I paint.”

 After realizing that he could make $1,000 to $10,000 by renting his artwork to TV shows and movies, LA sculptor Bruce Gary tapped into this secondary revenue stream.
 His artwork has appeared in each Austin Powers movie, Meet the Fockers, and Batman Forever, to name a few, plus 100+ TV shows, like CSI and Six Feet Under.
-Gray warns aspiring Hollywood artists that the money might not add up to a livelihood, but it’s a great way to gain interest from prospective art collectors.
+In the Wallstreet Journal article linked to above, Gray warns aspiring Hollywood artists that movie money might not add up to a livelihood, but it’s a great way to gain interest from prospective art collectors.

 Anne Silber’s serigraphs have graced the sets of dozens of TV shows and films, including Grey’s Anatomy, Law & Order, The West Wing, House, The Departed, and Runaway Bride.
 She estimates that she rents and sells around 50-75 art pieces to Hollywood every year.
 Silber’s tip?
 Make sure your prices make sense.
 “I try to keep my prices reasonable so they’re affordable to a lot of budgets,” she explains.